 God’s love is pure, and at this time of year, we celebrate Hanukkah to honor him.

 May your children receive lots of Hanukkah chocolate gelt each night.
 Happy Hanukkah!

 Let the light of Hanukkah shine on you all year long.

-May Chanukah be more than a Festival of Lights, may it also be a Festival of Togetherness, Health, Joy, and Peace.
+May Chanukah is more than a Festival of Lights.
+May it also be a Festival of Togetherness, Health, Joy, and Peace.
 Happy Hanukkah!

 Keep the smiles of Hanukkah now and into the New Year!

 In addition to the menorah, may our faith be a light to guide us through life.